tmeshorer/pytrade/docs/kubernetes/api/cronjob.md

 # Description
-Create new Job Poridicaly based on schedule.
+Create new Job Periodically based on schedule.
 Based on cron expression

+# Format
+- Based on cron format.
+-

 # Yaml
 ```yaml